Baked until crisp, these coconut crusted sweet potato fries are pure food happiness.

 I have this love-hate relationship with sweet potato fries.
 I think that their sweetness and flavor make them a much tastier treat than regular french fries.
 However, if I make them at home, I bake them and struggle to get the crispiness that I so enjoy.
 I’ve tried lower temps for longer times and higher temps for shorter times.
 I’ve tried coating the fries in olive oil and egg whites.
-The results have been mixed, but typically they’re full of flavor but lacking crunch.
+The results have been mixed, but typically they’re full of flavor while lacking crunch.

 Since I like playing/working in the kitchen, I figured it was time to try for a different version of sweet potato fries.
 What if I added a coating beyond seasoning and eggs or oil?
 Could coconut add an exterior that delivered on my penchant for crunch?
 The answer is kind of.

 You may read “kind of” and think that this recipe wasn’t a success, but you’d be wrong.
 First of all, I’m sharing the recipe.
 All of my recipe fails are deleted.
 Second, although these fries weren’t the crunchiest I’ve had, they were absolutely addictive.
-The coconut did a provide a bit of bite to the fries, and it also added a delightful amount of sweetness and saltiness.
+The coconut did a provide a bit of texture to the fries, and it also added a delightful amount of sweetness and saltiness.
 I honestly ate a plate of these as my entrée during my testing.
 I’m calling it a vegetarian dinner instead of a snack dinner.

 A few notes on these fries: